-Kathleen Tilly is currently working in adult education, developing and presenting curriculum and training materials.
+Kathleen Tilly works in adult education, developing and presenting curriculum and training materials.
 Previously she was an elementary teacher with the Toronto District School Board.
 She has a B.A. in Art History from Dalhousie University, teaching qualifications from the University of Edinburgh and a M.Ed from OISE, U of T. In addition to teaching, Kathleen has led literacy workshops in the TDSB and across Ontario.

 Here’s an interview Joyce did with Matt Galloway, host of CBC Radio’s Metro Morning in 2013, explaining why it’s important for children to have access to the news.